developol/polchatex-client/README.md

 ## Features

 * account registration/login
-* real time conversations with other usera
+* real time conversations with other users
 * private and group chats!
 * message history stored in database, ready for viewing (size limited due to, again, free hosting)
 ## Screenshots